matze-dd/Tex2txt/README.md

 An optional speciality is some parsing of LaTeX environments for displayed equations.
-Therefore, one can check embedded \text{...} parts (macro from LaTeX package amsmath), interpunction and spacing in the text flow, even if it includes displayed equations.
+Therefore, one can check embedded \\text{...} parts (macro from LaTeX package amsmath), and trailing interpunction of these equations can be taken into account during language check of the main text flow.
-Comments on that can be found
+Further details on that are described
 [in this section below](#handling-of-displayed-equations).
 An example is shown in file [Example.md](Example.md), operation is summarized in the script at label LAB:EQUATIONS.